-Do you think any of these factors contributed to the adoption of the RTI Law in Jordan?
+Do you think any of these factors contributed to the adoption of the RTI Act in the Maldives?
 Or were there other factors at play?

-5. Measuring the Quality of RTI Laws
+4. Measuring the Quality of RTI Laws

 Two civil society organisations with very established track records in working on the right to information - the Centre for Law and Democracy and Access Info Europe - developed a methodology for assessing the strength of legal frameworks for the right to information, known as the RTI Rating (www.RTI-Rating.org).
-The RTI Rating has now become accepted as the gold standard methodology in this area and is relied on regularly by organisations like the World Bank and UNESCO.
+The RTI Rating, which the Centre for Law and Democracy continues to oversee, has now become accepted as the gold standard methodology in this area and is relied on regularly by organisations like the World Bank and UNESCO.

 The core standards in the RTI Rating are drawn from two sources, namely international standards on the right to information and established better national practice as reflected in national right to information laws.
-As Figure 3 shows, the RTI Rating looks at the quality of RTI laws broken down into seven main categories: the Right of Access, Scope, Requesting Procedures, Exceptions and Refusals, Appeals, Sanctions and Protections and Promotional Measures.
+As Figure 2 shows, the RTI Rating looks at the quality of RTI laws broken down into seven main categories: the Right of Access, Scope, Requesting Procedures, Exceptions and Refusals, Appeals, Sanctions and Protections and Promotional Measures.

-Figure 3.
+Figure 2.
 The RTI Rating Categories